-The goal of the German Statistical Society is to promote the scientific progress in the development of statistical methods and their implementation in practice.
-The company's activities are aimed to promote the statistics in its various fields of activity: “method development, data collection, data processing, and data analysis,” as well as their mutual interaction.
+A central goal of the German Statistical Society is to promote scientific progress in the development of statistical methods and their implementation in practice.
+The activities of the Society are aimed at promoting statistics in its various fields of activity: “method development, data collection, data processing, and data analysis,” as well as their mutual interaction.